-The acute care component of the capitation rate will be retrospectively adjusted when the proportion of an MCO's enrollees who are dually eligible for both Medicare and Medicaid coverage materially differs from the actuarial projection of dual eligibles.
+The acute care component of the capitation rate shall be retrospectively adjusted to reflect the difference in the actuarially projected and actual proportion of an MCO's enrollees who are dually eligible for both Medicare and Medicaid coverage.
+For the purposes of this retrospective adjustment, enrollees are considered dual eligible if they are at least enrolled in Medicare Parts A and D. This adjustment will be based on the Medicare eligibility and enrollment data used to develop capitation rates for the next contract year.

-6. Target Group Mix
+6. Target Group Mix - Family Care and Partnership programs

-Once sufficient data for the completed contract period is available, capitation rate for members with a nursing home level of care may be adjusted for the actual target group mix of an MCO's membership, based on long-term care functional screen information, relative to the assumed target group mix in the prospective actuarial rate calculations.
+Once sufficient data for the completed contract period is available, capitation rate for members with a nursing home level of care shall be adjusted for the actual target group mix of an MCO's membership, based on long-term care functional screen information, relative to the assumed target group mix in the prospective actuarial rate calculations.